Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/GPS_GoogleEarth.md

 ![Iphone GPS Coordinate example]({{site.dox.baseurl}}/images/telemetry_GPS.png)

 The reason we use an iPhone app is simply redundancy and ease of development.
 The iPhone is typically mounted on the dash of the chase car and connected to the in car Wifi network.
 It captures GPS data and then transmits it to the Telemetry application which is listening on a socket for the GPS data.
-The Telemetry application then broadcasts the GPS data as CANbus packets for other devices to receive.
+The Telemetry application then broadcasts the GPS data as CAN Bus packets for other devices to receive.

 The Telemetry system integrates with Google Earth to allow you to visualize your strategy and plan landing spots later in the day.
 For this feature to work you need to have Google Earth installed and then go to the Fleet Management page in the telemetry system ([http://localhost:9000/fleet.html](http://localhost:9000/fleet.html)) and click the strategy speed predictions link.
 The system will then produce a KML file and Google Earth (or whatever KML visualization tool you use will load).